hardwario/docs/chester/firmware-flashing/lrw-j-link.md

    :::caution

    One of the wires on the flat cable between J-Link and CHESTER has red color.
 This red color denotes a **signal number 1**.
-This red-colored signal has to be oriented toward the white dot located next to the SWD connector on CHESTER mainboard.
+This red-colored signal has to be oriented toward the black dot located next to the SWD connector on CHESTER mainboard.
 The same rule with the cable applies at the side of **SEGGER J-Link**.

    :::